UMAprotocol/docs/docs/getting-started/oracle.md

 For more detailed research on these mechanisms, please look at this [repo](https://github.com/UMAprotocol/research).

-## UMA Project Token
+## UMA Token

 The UMA project token is the voting token for the UMA DVM.
-Owners of the UMA token have the following rights and responsibilities:

-- Vote on price requests raised by financial contracts registered with the DVM
-- Register or de-register contract templates with the DVM
-- Conduct an emergency shutdown of specific contract deployments
-- Approve new price identifiers
-- Upgrade core DVM protocol
-- Modify DVM parameters

-To vote on price requests, voters will be able to use [vote.umaproject.org](https://vote.umaproject.org/) (uma-tokenholders/voter-dApp.md).

-All responsibilities relating to governance of the UMA ecosystem (any responsibility outside of voting on price requests) will be effected via the UMIP (UMA Improvement Proposal) process.
-To read more about UMIPs, please look at this [repo](https://github.com/UMAprotocol/UMIPs).
+View [here](https://docs.umaproject.org/uma-tokenholders/uma-holders) to learn more about how UMA token is used to manage and enforce financial contracts.

 ## Additional Resources